chenxiaolong/avbroot/README.md

     --cert-ota /path/to/ota.crt \
     --public-key-avb /path/to/avb_pkmd.bin
 ```

+This command works for any OTA, regardless if it's patched or unpatched.

 If the `--cert-ota` and `--public-key-avb` options are omitted, then the signatures are only checked for validity, not that they are trusted.